DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ### Our fifth functional: `walk()`, `walk2()` and `pwalk()`

-When we want to use functions for their side effects (e.g. `ggsave()`) and not for their return value.
+*Walk* family functionals are used when we want to use functions for their side effects (e.g. `ggsave()`) and not for their return value.
 What is important is the action and not the return value or object in R.

 #### Exercise